Ministry-of-Technology-AU/Sports-Inventory/README.md

-# Ashoka University Sports Inventory Borrowing System
+# Sports Inventory Borrowing System

 A brief description of what this project does and who it's for